 Want to know the nitty-gritty, eh?
 You must be part pyro!
 Welcome to behind the scenes…

 The 4th of July in Hood River might only last one day, but it takes several for this daylong event to come together.
-The Hood River Fireworks display is a result of careful attention and experience provided by the Eye Opener Lions Club for over 40 years.
-Ready for what’s behind the scenes?
+The Hood River Fireworks display is a result of careful attention and experience.
+Prior to 2022 , the Eye Opener Lions Club had been the steward of this event for nearly 40 years.

 Table of Contents:

 All hands on deck!
 There is a wide variety of tasks our volunteers need to accomplish days in advance and day of.
-We have volunteers who gather permits, design the show, repair equipment, cashier at our Fireworks Booth, setup the display, and collect donations.
+We have volunteers who gather permits, design the show, repair equipment, setup the display, and collect donations.
 Let’s discuss each one of these roles now.

 It is important that our setup day goes smoothly, so this means we must prepare in advance.
 This includes getting A LOT of permits (11 to be exact).
 They are required for both the parade, the fireworks display, and for storage of the fireworks.
 Most of these permits involve approval by the city, Port of Hood River, police departments, and fire departments.